-A Summary of Bids and a list of subcontractors for the apparent low bidder will be posted at the above listed website, generally within 24 hours of the Bid Opening.
+A Summary of Bids will be posted at the above listed website, generally within 24 hours of the Bid Opening.

 All questions regarding this project shall be in writing and shall be received by the Department of Public Works and Planning, Design Division, no later than 2:00 P.M. on the seventh (7th) calendar day before bid opening.
 Any questions received after this deadline will not receive a response unless the Department of Public Works and Planning elects to issue an addendum to revise the bid opening date.
 In the event that the bid opening date is revised, the deadline for questions will be extended to no later than 2:00 P.M. on the seventh (7th) calendar day before the revised bid opening date.
-Questions shall be submitted on the "CONTRACTOR REQUEST FOR CLARIFICATION" form provided in the "Project Details" section of these project specifications.
-Submit questions via Bid Express, or e-mail to DesignServices@fresnocountyca.gov.
+Questions shall be submitted on the "CONTRACTOR REQUEST FOR CLARIFICATION" form provided on the project website at: